Introduction

 If the device stops sending data due to some reason, like the agent is offline, then the graph will show empty.
 There will be no graph data.

 Dynamic Change Detection: The Dynamic Change Detection feature allows you to set conditions to trigger alerts.
-It evaluates the data over a learning period.
+You can evaluate the data over a learning period, which can be specified in either hours or days.

 • Provide the information in the fields.

-Evaluate the data over a learning period of the last 4 HOURS.
+Evaluate the data over a learning period of the last 4 HOURS (values should be between 1 to 8 hours).

-How it works: It will look at the last 4 hours (default value.
-You can change according to your requirements) in the time series, and it will identify if the metric value deviated from the mean value.
+How it works: It will look at the last 4 hours (default value, adjustable between 1 and 8 hours) in the time series, and it will identify if the metric value deviated from the mean value.
 It will trigger an alert when there is an increase of more than 5 standard deviations away from the mean is detected.

 Notification Format

-The Subject and Description entered here will reflect in the alert details page.
+The Subject and Description entered here will reflect in the alert details screen.

 Alert Identification